 Public health is a rewarding career that offers stability, growth, and countless opportunities to make a difference in others' lives.
-The work that public health professionals do to educate populations, promote health and wellness, and inform policy is an essential aspect of the healthcare system that has a tremendous, and often immediate, impact on the communities that they serve.
+The work that public health professionals do to educate populations, promote health and wellness, and inform policy is an essential aspect of the healthcare system that has a tremendous, and often immediate, impact on the communities they serve.

 For many professionals pursuing a career in public health, a major factor underlying this decision is a passion for helping those in need.